Entropic Collapse and Extreme First-Passage Times in Discrete Ballistic Transport: Examples

 \subsection{Failure of the Entropic Condition on the Bethe Lattice}

-To understand the limits of this framework, we consider an ensemble of $N$ particles performing independent discrete-time random walks on an infinite Bethe lattice (regular tree) with coordination number $z \ge 3$ (for example, see Figure~\ref{fig:neighborhood}B).
+{To evaluate the limits of this framework on networks with exponential volume growth, we consider a sequence of triples on the Bethe lattice.
+Let $\mathcal{G}_n$ be an infinite Bethe lattice (regular tree) with coordination number $z \ge 3$.
+We fix the starting site $s_n = g_0$ for all $n$, and choose the target site $t_n$ such that it lies exactly at graph distance $d_n = n$ from $g_0$ along a specific, unique branch.}